sagemath/trac_to_gh/Issue 5288.md

-# Issue 5288: cython gray code iterator for k-combinations of a set
+# Issue 5288: [with patch, not ready for review] cython gray code iterator for k-combinations of a set

 archive/issues_005288.json:
 ```json